Glenn Robinson sees captures life through photography

 The job can be challenging due to the ever-changing world of statewide HR policies and procedures.
 However, I really like my work because it utilizes a lot of my talents and skills.

 I enjoy the outdoors because it’s a place to getaway and disconnect from the daily cares of life.
 When I’m exploring the outdoors, my mind is in the moment, so I’m not worried about whatever else is going on.
 When I reach a vista or a new scene, I immediately feel rejuvenated and refreshed.

-I always tell those who are with me to stop for a second and take an intentional breath or two, to be present in the moment.
-Nothing clears the soul like fresh mountain air!
+I always tell those who are with me to stop for a second and take an intentional breath to be present in the moment.
+Nothing clears the soul like fresh mountain air.